 Schools & Community Access Fund

 Each year the Gardiner welcomes 10,000 school children to its educational programs.
-With the guidance and encouragement of a ceramist and our educational staff team, children and young people from grades 1 through 12, work with clay in our custom-built clay studios.
-Each session has several curriculum links, and provides a tactile experience.
-The Gardiner’s Community Access Fund provides subsidies to schools and groups from under-resourced neighbourhoods that would otherwise be unable to visit the Museum.
+With the guidance and encouragement of a ceramist and our educational staff team, children and young people from Grades K-12, work with clay in our custom-built clay studios.
+Each session has several curriculum links and offers a tactile art experience.
+The Gardiner’s Community Access Fund provides subsidies to schools and groups from under-resourced neighbourhoods that might otherwise be unable to visit the Museum.

 The Gardiner participates in several community events throughout the year to engage the broader public in the transformative qualities of working with clay.
-Our own public programming includes Family Days, which always provided in the lobby to engage all visitors in the tactile experience of making ceramics, as well as our drop-in clay classes and clay courses.
-The annual national initiative Culture Days provides an annual opportunity to reach a large number of visitors and engage them with clay.
+Our own public programming includes Family Days, which engage visitors in the tactile experience of making ceramics, as well as our Drop In Classes and clay courses.
+The national initiative, Culture Days, offers an annual opportunity to reach a large number of visitors and engage them in clay making.

 111 Queen's Park